Global Business Mobility Visa Guide

 Section B: Applying for a Global Business Mobility Visa

 Applying for a Global Business Mobility visa involves several steps.
 First, you’ll need to identify which visa category is most suitable for your circumstances and that you meet the relevant visa conditions.
 This depends on your role within the company and the purpose of your stay in the UK.
 Once you have identified the correct visa category, you will need to gather the necessary documents.
-This typically includes a valid passport, a completed application form, proof of financial support, and a job offer from a UK-based company, along with other evidence specific to the visa you are applying for.
+This typically includes a valid passport, a completed application form, a Certificate of Sponsorship (CoS) for the relevant GBM route and (unless exempt) evidence of funds.
+For Service Supplier applications, the applicant can be a self-employed professional based overseas, and the UK client will act as the sponsor under the eligible contract.

 The next step is to submit your application and pay the visa fee.
-You can usually do this online or through a visa application centre.
+Applications are submitted online; you will then attend a visa application centre, or use the ID Check app if eligible, to verify identity and provide biometrics.
 It is important to ensure that all information provided is accurate and complete, as any errors or omissions could lead to delays or refusal of your application.

 After submitting your application, you will need to wait for a decision.
 Processing times can vary, so it is advisable to apply well in advance of your intended travel date.
 If your application is successful, you will be notified of the decision and issued with a visa.